-Considering I can't be the only female whose gone to yoga during her period, I wanted to investigate this some more, so I chatted with another yoga instructor and Jennifer Hirshfeld-Cytron, MD, director of fertility preservation and reproductive endocrinologist with Fertility Centers of Illinois.
-The good news: Inversions actually aren't all that bad, and there are even other poses you can do that will improve your PMS symptoms.
-For more on these poses (and why inversions aren't the enemy, keep on scrolling.
+Considering I can't be the only person who's gone to yoga during their period, I wanted to investigate this some more, so I chatted with yoga instructors Laju Choudhury and Nathalia Basso, and Jennifer Hirshfeld-Cytron, MD, director of fertility preservation and reproductive endocrinologist with Fertility Centers of Illinois.
+The good news: Inversions aren't all that bad, and there are even other poses you can do that will improve your PMS symptoms.

 There's also cause for concern for women who are going through IVF treatments.
 "During infertility treatments when a woman's ovaries are stimulated, yoga positions that involve twists or inversions should be avoided.
 The ovaries swell during IVF stimulation, and these maneuvers could lead to a rare complication called ovarian torsion."